LaunchCodeEducation/intro-to-programming-csharp/src/chapters/html/background.rst

 The two most common languages used for creating websites are HTML and CSS.
 HTML is the overall structure, CSS the design.
 Add C Sharp and you bring the interactive elements.
-All three combined, will allow you to create theose beautiful, interactive and fun web pages.
+All three combined, will allow you to create beautiful, interactive and fun web pages.

 For this lesson, we are going to focus on HTML and CSS.
 We will add C Sharp to our websites in the next unit.